Airborne virus transmission under different weather conditions: Summary and Discussions

 \section{Summary and Discussions}

-We have investigated the evolution of the droplets ejected during coughing, sneezing or speaking by solving the Langevin equation with the inclusion of evaporation of the droplets.
+We have investigated the evolution of the droplets ejected during coughing, sneezing or speaking by solving the Langevin stochastic differential equation with the inclusion of evaporation process.
 The drag, diffusive and the gravitational forces are included in this study.
-The correction to the drag force in the non-laminar flow regime due to large Reynolds number has been implemented through appropriate parametrization of experimental data.
-The droplets of various sizes have been considered with large ejection velocity (21 m/s) to get the idea on the upper limit of the distance cross over by the droplets.
+The correction to the drag force in the non-laminar (turbulent) flow region implied by large Reynolds number has been implemented here by using the parameterization of the Reynold's number dependence of the drag coefficients.
+The droplets of various sizes have been considered with large ejection velocity (21 m/s) to get the upper limit of the distance travel by the droplets.
 The effects of different weather conditions have been taken into consideration through temperature, relative humidity and wind flow.
 It is found that the maximum distance that a large droplet of size 200 $\mu$m travels is about 1.5 meter ($u_0=0.1$ m/s) which is not affected significantly by low wind velocity.
-Tinier droplets after traversing a spatial interval evaporate which can diffuse through air to go far away from the point of ejection~\cite{Bouroaiba} due to weaker gravitational influence.
-It is found that~\cite{Liu} in two Wuhan hospitals the micrometer and sub-micrometer droplets of Sars-COV-2 were found at a distance of about 3 meters away from the bed of an infected person.
+The tinier droplets diffuse through the air for long duration~\cite{Bouroaiba} due to weaker gravitational influence.